Kent County Parks & Recreation Advisory Board

 |VACANT (student representative)||Jim Wright, Public Works Designee|

 |Faye J. Little (Vice Chair) 12/31/20|

 For Agendas and Minutes please visit: http://www.kentparksandrec.org/aboutus.php

 Code Home Rule Bill #7-93 effective December 7, 1993 Parks and Recreation Advisory Board.

-Meets 2nd Monday of February, May, August and November @ 6:00 p.m. - Parks and Recreation Office.
+Meets 2nd Monday of February and 3rd Monday of May, August and November @ 6:00 p.m. - Parks and Recreation Office.

 Motion adopted on 01/19/99 to hold meetings on the second Monday of the month in January and February due to the holidays which occur on the third Monday of these months.